crayburn18/web-44-web-sprint-challenge-adding-data-persistence-crayburn18/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables?

-A third table that includes the primary keys of the two tables trying to connect
+A third table that includes the primary keys of the two tables trying to connect..